 Staying on the cutting edge

-Some people prefer a special pair of scissors modified to hold a cat's claw in place, others prefer human nail clippers and still others choose pliers-like clippers or those with a sliding "guillotine" blade.
-Whatever your tool, be sure the blade remains sharp; the blunt pressure from dull blades may hurt an animal and cause a nail to split or bleed.
+Some people prefer a special pair of scissors modified to hold a cat's claw in place or choose pliers-like clippers or those with a sliding "guillotine" blade.
+But it is okay to use human nail clippers.
+Whatever your tool, be sure the blade remains sharp.
+The blunt pressure from dull blades may hurt an animal and cause a nail to split or bleed.
 Keep something on hand to stop bleeding, such as styptic powder, cornstarch or a dry bar of soap (to rub the bleeding nail across).

 Taking a little off the top